 The MBA degree is composed of 51 credits (17 courses).
 Twenty-one credits (7 courses) comprise the foundation courses and 30 credits (10 courses) comprise the core courses and electives.
 Students are required to take 24 credits (8 courses) of required core courses and six credits (2 courses) from the elective courses.
-Courses are offered in the evenings.
+Courses. are offered in the evenings.
 The MBA program can be completed in 24 months, including summers, if all the foundation courses are required and 16 months if all the foundation courses are waived.
+With permission from the SBM Director of Graduate Programs, students may replace up to two core courses with elective courses.